Abdelaziz2010/BookStore/README.md

-Book Store for displaying books details and their writers and applying all crud operation on it
+Book Store for displaying books details and their writers and applying all crud operations on it